Compassion comes from a Latin word that means “co-suffering.”

-It is vital to be self-compassionate before a person can accept or express compassion to others.
+It is vital to be self-compassionate before we can accept or express compassion to others.
 Unless we are kind to ourselves, we can never understand the value of compassion and how it benefits us.

 For those who are wondering how to start, here are some simple hacks on how to show more compassion at work:

-Only if it is appropriate to do so, you can rely on expressing your compassion by establishing a gentle physical contact with the sufferer.
-A gentle pat on the back, eye-contact, or holding the hands while listening to his sorrows are powerful NVCs (nonverbal cues) that express compassion and empathy.
+If it is appropriate to do so, express your compassion by establishing gentle physical contact with the other person.
+A gentle pat on the back, eye contact, or holding hands while listening to shared sorrows are powerful nonverbal cues that express compassion and empathy.

 Compassion gets reflected by verbal encouragement and motivation.
 You can practice compassion at the workplace by continuously supporting and cheering others for their hard work and achievements.
 You may never know when your words will start reinforcing them positively and bring about favorable changes, but keep on encouraging them.

 Whether it is by providing personal support, exchanging feedbacks, or expressing your opinions, if you are a compassionate worker, be prepared to take the first move.
-Compassionate leaders and workers set an example to the entire work fraternity by their sense of responsibility and openness to others.
+Compassionate leaders and workers set an example for the entire workplace with their sense of responsibility and openness to others.

 Be aware of the emotions and thoughts of others.
-How your words might affect your colleagues, subordinates or your clients should be your prime concern.
-You can work on building general awareness by careful observation at the workplace, organizing meetings and feedback sessions at regular intervals, or one on one conversations that can help in gauging the mental state and level of engagement in the person.
+How your words might affect your colleagues, subordinates or clients should be your prime concern.
+You can work on building general awareness by careful observation at the workplace, organizing meetings and feedback sessions at regular intervals, or one-on-one conversations that can help gauge the mental state and level of engagement in the person.

-His studies further suggested that compassionate leadership is a learned phenomenon, and anyone is capable of building himself as a compassionate professional if he wants to.
+His studies further suggested that compassionate leadership is a learned phenomenon, and anyone is capable of building themselves up as a compassionate professional if they want to.

-Following this line of research, the Harvard Business Review assessed helping leaders identify their levels of compassion.
+Following this line of research, the Harvard Business Review created an assessment to help leaders identify their levels of compassion.
 The evaluation is self-scorable and gives an accurate judgment of whether or not we can call ourselves compassionate leaders.
 You can take the test here.

-Time and again, studies have proved that compassionate leaders are preferred more among employees, more popular among clients, more comfortable to talk to, and more positive in giving honest feedback.
-They are sure shot resources for guaranteeing the development and success of the organization.
+It is obvious that compassionate leaders are preferred more among employees, more popular among clients, more comfortable to talk to, and more positive in giving honest feedback.

 The Compassionate Leadership Model

-The Compassion Workplace Model of Roffey Park stated that there are five aspects of compassionate leadership and management:
+Roffey Park’s Compassion Workplace Model states that there are five aspects of compassionate leadership and management (Poorkavoos, 2016):